 Or if you are in a position to splurge on Hermes, well, I won’t tell you not to.
 They are also linked, because when do I ever link to anything from Hermes?!

-Any sneakers will do for a capsule wardrobe, and don’t worry about being under-dressed.
+Any sneakers will do for a spring capsule wardrobe, and don’t worry about being under-dressed.
 Even in Paris women wear comfy running shoes to elegantly speed along the cobblestones.

-Since it was spring and I was ready for a new pair, I chose Esplar Canvas Sneakers by Veja.
+Since it was spring and I was ready for a new pair, I chose the Esplar Canvas Sneakers by Veja.

-Spring Capsule Wardrobe
+Spring Capsule Wardrobe Accessories

-15. Accessories: Scarves, Belt, Statement Necklace
+15. Scarves, Belt, Statement Necklace

 With the right accessories, your capsule will feel much more varied.
 I always travel with scarves, and included two of my favorites here.
-Mix in one fabulous belt by Sézane.
-And garnish with a pretty necklace which makes it easy to dress up for evening.
+Mix in one fabulous belt by Sézane, and garnish with a pretty necklace which makes it easy to dress up for evening.
 My necklace is a souvenir from a trip to India.
 Anything fun will do!

-Capsule Wardrobe for Spring Travel
+Capsule Wardrobe for Spring in Europe

 Tote Bag for a Spring Capsule Wardrobe